-Meeting of Thursday, June 28, 2018 - 5:30 p.m.
+Meeting of Thursday, July 12, 2018 - 5:30 p.m.

 Municipal Center - 421 Main Street, Conference Room No. 1 in the Council Chambers

-1. CALL TO ORDER AND ROLL CALL

-- 2. APPROVE MAY 31, 2018 MEETING MINUTES Draft 05/31/18 minutes attached. - 3.
-DISCUSS AND COMMENT ON DRAFT STF REPORT OUTLINE SUMMARIZING CITY'S STATUS IN IMPLEMENTING THE CLIMATE ACTION PLAN (STF Member Chastain) - At its 04/12/18 meeting, the STF agreed to prepare a draft report highlighting the City's status in implementing the CAP and achieving its GHG emissions reduction goal, and highlighting additional steps the City and community can take to meet GHG emission goals established by the State.
-The STF will review an early draft report outline and provide comments and direction.
-See attached Draft Status Report Outline Regarding CAP Implementation. - 4.
+- 1. CALL TO ORDER AND ROLL CALL - 2.
+APPROVE MAY 31, 2018 MEETING MINUTES Draft 05/31/18 minutes attached. - 3.
+CONTINUE DISCUSSION AND COMMENTS ON DRAFT STF REPORT OUTLINE SUMMARIZING CITY'S STATUS IN IMPLEMENTING THE CLIMATE ACTION PLAN (STF Member Chastain) The STF is preparing a draft report highlighting the City's status in implementing the CAP and achieving its GHG emissions reduction goal, and highlighting additional steps the City and community can take to meet GHG emission goals established by the State.
+The STF reviewed an early draft report outline and provided comments and direction at its June 28th meeting.
+Discussion and comments will continue.
+See attached Draft Status Report Outlines Regarding CAP Implementation. - 4.
+2017/18 CIVICSPARK INITIATIVE: UPDATE (CivicSpark Fellow Marcussen) The STF will receive its regular update regarding the effort to develop long-term strategies for mitigating anticipated local impacts of climate change. - 5.
 REPORTS & COMMUNICATIONS These items are provided for the STF's information.
 Although the STF may discuss the items, no action can be taken at the meeting.
-Should the STF determine that action is required, an item may be included on a subsequent agenda. - 5.
-BUSINESS FROM THE FLOOR Members of the public may address the STF at this time on any matter not already listed on the agenda, with comments being limited to three minutes.
-The STF cannot take any action at this meeting on requests made under this section of the agenda. - 6.
-ADJOURNMENT Next meeting scheduled for July 12, 2018.
+Should the STF determine that action is required, an item may be included on a subsequent agenda. - BUSINESS FROM THE FLOOR Members of the public may address the STF at this time on any matter not already listed on the agenda, with comments being limited to three minutes.
+The STF cannot take any action at this meeting on requests made under this section of the agenda. - 7.
+ADJOURNMENT Next meeting scheduled for August 23, 2018.

-ATTACHMENT(S): 05/31/18 STF Meeting Minutes (Draft) Draft Status Report Outline Regarding CAP Implementation
+ATTACHMENT(S): 05/31/18 STF Meeting Minutes (Draft)

+Draft Status Report Outlines Regarding CAP Implementation